Prerequisites

 Summary

 By following these steps, you have a minimal Keycloak setup to manage users, roles, and apps efficiently.
-Your Keycloak setup should include:- A user realm (named with a fixed UUID) containing the
+Your Keycloak setup should include:- A user realm (named with the organization ID provided by FlowX) containing the

 flowx-platform-authenticateclient, protocol mappers, users, roles, and groups - A service accounts realm (